Metaswitch/clearwater-readthedocs/Making your first call.md

 This step is only required if you installed an All-in-One node, either from an AMI or an OVF.
 If you installed manually or using the automated install process, just move on to the next step.

 If you installed an All-in-One node from an Amazon AMI, you need the public DNS name that EC2 has assigned to your node.
 This will look something like `ec2-12-34-56-78.compute-1.amazonaws.com` and can be found on the EC2 Dashboard on the "instances" panel.

-If you installed an All-in-One node from an OVF image, you need the IP address that was assigned to the node via DHCP.
+If you installed an All-in-One node from an OVF image in VMPlayer or VMWare, you need the IP address that was assigned to the node via DHCP.
 You can find this out by logging into the node's console and typing `hostname -I`.

+If you installed an All-in-One node from an OVF in VirtualBox, you simply need `localhost`.

 For the rest of these instructions, the All-in-One node's identity will be referred to as `<aio-identity>`.